-FG To Launch National Agribusiness Policy Mechanism To Stabilise Prices
+FG to Launch National Agribusiness Policy Mechanism to Stabilise Prices

 The NAPM is part of broader initiatives aimed at transforming the country’s agricultural sector through data-driven policies and public-private partnerships.

-Speaking on Friday in Abuja during a meeting of the Presidential Food Systems Coordinating Unit (PFSCU) Steering Committee at the State House, Abuja, Vice-President Kashim Shettima said the initiative will align agricultural efforts across all government tiers through real-time data analytics.
+Speaking yesterday in Abuja during a meeting of the Presidential Food Systems Coordinating Unit (PFSCU) Steering Committee at the State House, Abuja, Vice President Kashim Shettima said the initiative will align agricultural efforts across all government tiers through real-time data analytics.

 “We have had many interventions in this country in the past.
 We must make this work, and it’s the states that will drive the process.”